Skip to content

 • No employer or local sponsor required — ever

-• Sponsor your spouse, children of all ages, parents, and unlimited domestic helpers
+• Sponsor your spouse, children of all ages, parents, and unlimited domestic helpers — see our sponsoring parents visa guide for salary requirements and the step-by-step process

 • No restriction on time spent outside the UAE — travel freely without losing residency